rafgraph/detect-it/README.md

 function determineDeviceType(hasTouch, anyHover, anyFine) {
   /*
    * A hybrid device is one that both hasTouch and any input device can hover
    * or has a fine pointer.
-Note that hasTouch only reflects the capabilities
-   * of the device, but provides no inference about the api.
    */
   if (hasTouch && (anyHover || anyFine)) return 'hybrid';